mavam/trac-hub/README.md

 to produce a yaml file with labels, users, milestones etc. You can copy this into the config file and adapt it as required.

+it also produces a shell script which in invokes trac-admin to download the attachments from trac.

 Dependencies